-Fiduciary funds account for the assets held by the District as a trustee or agent for individuals, private organizations, and/or governmental units and are, therefore, not available to support the District's own programs.
-The District accounts for these assets as agency funds and trust funds.
-The agency fund accounts for funds held on behalf of students of the District.
-It is custodial in nature (assets equal liabilities) and does not involve measurement of results of operations.
-The trust fund accounts for monies contributed for scholarships and memorials.
+Fiduciary funds account for the assets held by the District as a trustee or custodian for individuals, private organizations, and/or governmental units and are, therefore, not available to support the District's own programs.
+The District accounts for these assets in a private-purpose trust and a custodial fund.
+The private-purpose trust fund accounts for activities in various scholarship accounts, whose sole purpose is to provide annual scholarships to particular students as described by donor stipulations.
+The custodial fund accounts for funds held on behalf of students of the District.
+The measurement focus and basis of accounting for the private-purpose trust and custodial fund is the same as for proprietary funds.